Zainab Al-Eqabi: Career

 Al-Eqabi first received media attention after established a Facebook group entitled "Disabled and Proud" in response to what she felt was a stigma against disabled people throughout the Middle East.
 In 2011, Al-Eqabi was advised to take up swimming to alleviate back pain she was experiencing due to her prosthetic leg.
 As an athlete, she has completed two triathlons in the United Arab Emirates and received press attention when she trained to become a scuba diver in 2016.
 She subsequently received further public recognition when she completed the 2020 Dubai Fitness Challenge, which included hauling a Jeep.

 Al-Eqabi has over a million followers on Instagram and 600,000 subscribers on YouTube.

 Al-Eqabi is a brand ambassador for the prosthetics manufacturer Ottobock.
 She was the first woman from the Middle East to serve in such a role.

 Al-Eqabi became the first amputee television host in the Middle East after appearing on the MBC1 show Yalla Banat.
 The show discusses issues facing young people in the Middle East and North Africa and how these can be resolved.

 Recognition

 In July 2021, Al-Eqabi, alongside fellow amputees Dareen Barbar and Rania Hammad, were featured on the cover of Vogue Arabia.

 In 2021, Al-Eqabi was named as a regional face of The Body Shop's Global Self-Love Movement campaign.

 Al-Eqabi featured in Nike's 2020 Victory Swim marketing campaign, alongside Maha Al-Ameri and Manal Rostom.

+Al-Eqabi has an ongoing ambassadorship for Nike since November 2021.

+Al-Eqabi walked Milan Fashion Week for BOSS in September 2022.